Berger, PBR's premier stock contractor, to undergo 'big' heart surgery

 “I’ll have my bulls at each one.
 I’ve got my men going down there.”

-Berger’s event at the Bismarck Event Center on Father’s Day weekend (June 19-20) has been postponed.
+Berger’s event at the Bismarck Event Center of Father’s Day weekend (June 19-20) has been postponed.

 “We’re trying to get a date in August or September, to buy a little time,” Berger said.